RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    Note, images below show VSCode application for macOS, the Windows version may look slightly different but the concept is the same.

-   | 5.1 Click on the *open remote window* icon and choose
-   |     :guilabel:`Connect to Host...Remote-SSH` from the menu:
+   5.1 Click on the *open remote window* icon and choose :guilabel:`Connect to Host...` from the menu

      .. figure:: images/vscode-connect-1.png
         :align: center